erluko/flowgridviz/README.md

 PCAP sample data is from
 https://iscxdownloads.cs.unb.ca/iscxdownloads/ISCX-Bot-2014/ISCX_Botnet-Training.pcap

-Loading graphic (images/loading.gif) was generated using http://www.ajaxload.info/
+Loading graphics (images/loading*.gif) are in the public domain and were generated using http://www.ajaxload.info/

 Public domain transparent favicon is from